uwla/grusp-api/README.md

 means the user does not need to be logged in.
 Other methods include an authentication `token` in the request's body.

+The Authorization field specifies which permissions are required to make the API call.
+If the user making the request has any of the specificed  permissions,  he is authorized; otherwise, he is not.
+Empty permissions means that  there  is  no specific permission requirements (though login may be required).

 ### `api/account/bookmarks`

 **Description**: Get user's bookmarks.